Last updated November 2023

 - If there’s one launch you won’t want to miss, it’s this one

-Like with email, you don’t want to cross the line and make your SMS sound spammy.
-Read our write-up on how to make sure your messages don’t sound spammy.
+TOP TIP: Like with email, you don’t want to cross the line and make your SMS sound spammy.
+And don’t forget to understand and follow opt out rules.

 Had delivery failures in the past?
 You don’t need to worry about that with MMS.
 Even those few customers whose devices cannot accept an MMS message will still receive an ‘SMS fall-back message’, so your message will always get through.